-OTA 215 - Mental Health and Psychosocial Practice (4 cr.)
+OTA 215 - Mental Health and Geriatric Practice (4 cr.)

 Prerequisite(s): One-Year Certificate Pre-Occupational Therapy Assistant; accepted admission into OTA program with a minimum GPA of 2.5.
-This course presents the role of the occupational therapy assistant in the psychosocial area of Occupational Therapy practice.
+This course presents the role of the Occupational Therapy Assistant in the psychosocial area as well as the Geriatric population of Occupational Therapy practice.
 Students will learn selected frames of reference, and explore the effects of psychosocial dysfunction on areas of occupation.
-Students will learn skills necessary to assess, implement, and document intervention in a variety of mental health settings.
-Client factors, including culture and diversity, therapeutic interactions, and methods are studied.
+Students will learn skills necessary to assess, implement and document intervention in a variety of mental health settings and Geriatric setting.
+Client factors, including culture and diversity, therapeutic interactions and methods are studied.
 Students will develop skills in administering individual and group interventions, professional communication, conflict negotiation, and advocacy.
-Lab activities, in-class activities, and Level I fieldwork opportunities will enable students to participate in and apply psychosocial principles to practice.
-Lecture 3 hours/Clinical 4 hours/Total 7 hours per week.
+This course integrates the Occupational Therapy process and collaboration with the Occupational Therapist through its review of advanced, appropriate select Occupational Therapy therapeutic interventions and techniques used to enhance functional ability and independence in daily life tasks and occupation for the Geriatric and Mental Health populations.
+The Student incorporates knowledge of the influences of environment, individual, family, culture and access to Occupational Therapy services on occupational performance.
+Lab activities, in-class activities, and level I fieldwork opportunities will enable students to participate in and apply psychosocial and Geriatric principles to practice.
+Lecture 3 hours/Lab 4 hours/Total 7 hours per week.
 F